Published on August 9th, 2017 | by Mattress Journal0

 - Full/Double: 54″ x 75″

 Some brands may have sizes that are slightly different from the standard sizes.
 Make sure you confirm the dimensions before you commit to a mattress.
 You don’t want to buy one that is too big or too small for your frame or box springs.

 Whenever you are making a large purchase during a sale, always check on the return policies.
 For mattresses, you want at least 30 days to ensure the mattress is a good fit and most reputable retailers accomodate.
 Make sure to inquire about any return, restock, pickup, or shipping fees that will apply in case you do not like the bed.
 If the retailer does not allow returns, it may be wise to keep looking.
 You never know what may happen after you get the mattress home.

 Avoid Promotional Beds

 Some retailers will no doubt be offering some incredibly cheap mattresses from unfamiliar brands, or lower-quality versions brands make specifically for sales.
-These beds are often of poor quality and may not stand the the test of time, or could have other issues associated with them like difficulty finding details and reviews.
-If you are buying it for a guest room or another place it will not be used frequently, you may find some value in them.
-If you’re looking for a mattress to use regularly, you’ll want to avoid these altogether.
+These beds often use poor quality materials and may not stand the the test of time.
+It also usually proves difficulty finding details and reviews.
+If you buy it for a guest room or another place for frequently use, then perhaps the value aspect makes sense.
+If you need a mattress to use regularly though, avoid these altogether.